MC-PDFT Nuclear Gradients and L-PDFT Energies with Meta and Hybrid Meta On-Top Functionals for Ground- and Excited-State Geometry Optimization and Vertical Excitation Energies: Theory

 All terms except $\pdv{\energy^\mathrm{PDFT}_I}{\xi}$, which is the \gls{mcpdft} Hellmann-Feynman contribution, are unchanged for a \gls{mga} on-top functional. $\pdv{\energy^\mathrm{PDFT}_I}{\xi}$ is given by

 where $h^q_{p,\xi}$ is the derivative of the one-electron integral, $\pazocal{J}^q_{p,\xi}\bqty{\bm{\srdm}}$ is the derivative of the Coulomb integral, $V^\mathrm{nuc}_{,\xi}$ is the derivative of the nuclear-nuclear repulsion term, $S^q_{p,\xi}$ is the derivative of the \gls{mo} overlap matrix, $\mathcal{F}^p_q$ is the \gls{mcpdft} generalized Fock matrix (\cref{eq:mcpdft-generalized-fock}), and $\ot_{,\xi}\bqty{\bm{\rho}_{\bm{\srdm}}}$ is the derivative of the on-top functional.
+Note that the comma indicates that the tensor has been differentiated with respect to the following index \cite{MisnerGravitation1973}.
 The last term is a result of ensuring the \glspl{mo} are orthonormal at all geometries and is sometimes called the ``renormalization'' or ``connection'' term.
 Only the nuclear derivative of the on-top functional is different for a \gls{mga} on-top functional.
 Similarly to \cref{sec:mga-on-top-potentials}, we can move the differentiation within the integral and apply the chain-rule to find that

 where $\mathcal{G}$ is the set of all grid points, $\vb{w}$ are the corresponding quadrature grid weights, and $\Bqty{\otk}_{\vb{r}\in\mathcal{G}}$ is the vector generated by evaluating $\otk$ at all grid points.